TazeenShaikh-2004/TazeenShaikh-2004/README.md

 ## 👨‍💻 About Me

-🎓 B.Tech Computer Science Graduate
+🎓 B.Tech in Computer Science Engineering (2026 Graduate)

 💻 Passionate about Software Development and Full Stack Web Development.